Rizkyepk/hmtk_app-master/README.md

-# hmtk_app
+# Front-End HMTK APP With Flutter

-Flutter project for Capstone Project.
+project for Capstone Project or thesiss project.

 ## Getting Started